 First, check the electrics inside the caravan.
 Have the seller turn on the 12v system, then check that the lights, water pump, fridge, etc. work okay.
 Next, do the same for the 24v mains hookup parts of the electrics, not forgetting to check that the caravans 12v charging system is working and in good condition.

 Finally, check the caravan exterior electrics by connecting the towbar electrical socket to a vehicle, then with one person in the car and another by the caravan, check the indicators, stop lights and driving/side lights.
 When checking the indicators make sure to also have the stop lights or driving lights on.
 If the stop lights and driving lights flash in time with the indicators, then this is an indication of a poor electrical earth and will need to be rectified.

 4 – Inspect the tyres

 Because caravans spend a lot of time stationary the tyres can develop flat spots and cracking.
 This can lead to tyre blowouts when towing, so it’s important that the tyres are in good condition.
 If you see any signs of cracking or bulging around the wall of the tyres then the tyres will need to be replaced.
 Also make sure that the same type and size of tyre are fitted to both sides of the caravan, as mismatched tyres can also be dangerous.

 5 – HPI check

-Finally it’s a good idea to get a HPI check on the caravan if possible.
-Look for a VIN number stamped on the caravan’s chassis, on newer model this can also be etched on the windows.
+Finally, it’s a good idea to get a HPI check on the caravan if possible.
+Look for a VIN number stamped on the caravan’s chassis.
+On newer models this can also be etched on the windows.